 Floaters & Flashes Eye Care in West Houston, Texas

-If you suddenly, or with increasing frequency, experience flashes or floaters, call West Houston Eye and schedule an eye exam with Dr. Rhodes right away to rule out any serious eye conditions.
+If you suddenly, or with increasing frequency, experience flashes or floaters, call Eye Shop and schedule an eye exam with Dr. Rhodes right away to rule out any serious eye conditions.

 What Causes Floaters?